vikaskyadav/bloom-login/README.md

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

 ## Deploy to heroku
+This app can be deployed to heroku using the deploy button below.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ## Getting Started